Gilibee-goode/SortaClassy/docs/02_data_format_specification.md

 - Null values will be treated as "A" (Excellent)
 - **Expected Distribution**: Most students should be A, then B, with steep drop to C, and D being rare

+#### Studentiality Rank
+- Must be one of: "A", "B", "C", "D"
+- A = Excellent (consistently completes homework, proactive in studies), B = Good (usually completes work, engaged), C = Almost Good (sometimes misses assignments, needs reminders), D = Not Good (frequently misses work, needs significant support)
+- Case-insensitive validation
+- Null values will be treated as "A" (Excellent)
+- **Expected Distribution**: Similar to behavior rank - most students should be A, then B, with steep drop to C, and D being rare
+- **Independent of Behavior Rank**: A student can have different behavior and studentiality rankings (e.g., well-behaved but struggles with homework completion)

 #### Assistance Package
 - Boolean values: true/false, 1/0, yes/no
 - Case-insensitive